psmware/ansible-docker-image/README.md

-# Ansible Docker Image
+# Network Automation Docker Image
-This project builds a Docker image containing the current stable Ansible 2.9.6.
+This project builds a Docker image containing Ansible, NAPALM, Pyntc, and Netmiko.
 During the build the container installs everything from the `requirements` folder.
 A non-root user `coder` is included to allow for non-root development.

 ## Building the Docker image

-To build the image run `make build` int he project root.
+To build the image run `make build` in the project root.
 You can edit the Makefile to create your own image names.

 ```zsh
 -> ansible-docker-image $ make build